Summary: This article on lamp-pumped lasers explains

 - The lifetime of laser lamps is generally quite limited – normally some hundred or up to a few thousand hours.
 However, the achieved lamp lifetime strongly depends on the operation parameters.

 - The wall-plug efficiency of the laser is low – typically at most a few percent.
 Consequences of that are not only higher electricity consumption, but also a higher heat load, making necessary a more powerful cooling system, and strong thermal lensing, making it more difficult to achieve a good beam quality.

 - Electric power supplies for lamp-pumped lasers involve high voltages, which raise additional safety issues.

 - The low pump brightness (compared with that achievable with diode lasers) and the broad emission wavelength range exclude many solid-state laser gain media.
 For example, quasi-three-level lasers can hardly be pumped with lamps.

 However, device lifetime, power efficiency, cooling and thermal lensing are not really important issues e.g. when a flash lamp is operated with low pulse repetition rate and low average power, as required e.g. in engraving and marking systems.
 In such situations, the lamp-specific advantages clearly dominate.
-On the other hand, it is to be expected that high-power continuous-wave lamp-pumped lasers, and also pulsed lasers operating at high pulse repetition rates, will be increasingly replaced with diode-pumped devices such as thin-disk lasers and fiber lasers.
+On the other hand, high-power continuous-wave lamp-pumped lasers as well as pulsed lasers operating at high pulse repetition rates are more and more replaced with diode-pumped devices such as thin-disk lasers and fiber lasers.